rwtodd/Go.Sed/README.md

 You can also escape the newline like in a typical sed, if you want.

-__Loser Syntax__: Go-sed is a little more user-friendly when it comes to syntax.
+__Slightly Friendlier Syntax__: Go-sed is a little more user-friendly when it comes to syntax.
 In a normal sed, you have to use one (and ONLY one) space between a `r` or `w` and the filename.
 Go-sed eats whitespace until it sees the filename.